Michael A. Harris, Board Certified Specialist

 Meet Award-winning lawyer and specialist, Michael A. Harris

 Mr. Harris is a Board Certified Immigration Specialist, which means that the Florida Bar has determined that he is an expert in the field of Immigration & Nationality Law.
 He has earned an AV Preeminent Peer Rating, the highest rating available from Martindale-Hubbell, the leading independent attorney rating entity.
-Mr. Harris also has earned awards from Best Lawyers® as one of the best immigration lawyers in the America, and EB5 Investors Magazine.
+Mr. Harris also has been recognized by Best Lawyers in America® for his work in immigration law.
+He has also been named a top attorney by EB5 Investors Magazine.
 As an attorney practicing federal immigration law, Mr. Harris can represent immigration clients around the United States and world.

 In addition to greatly enjoying the practice of Immigration law and living in South Florida, Mr. Harris has deep ties to the community.
-He has been a member of the board of directors of AILA South Florida, one of the largest associations of immigration lawyers in the U.S., and he currently serves as an executive officer of the local chapter.
-Mr. Harris is also a member of the Florida Bar Board Certification Committee in Immigration and Nationality Law, for which he is part of a select group of lawyers who write, grade and review other lawyers seeking board certification.
+He is a member of the board of directors and has served as an executive officer of AILA South Florida, one of the largest chapters of the American Immigration Lawyers Association.
+Mr. Harris also is a member of the Florida Bar Board Certification Committee in Immigration and Nationality Law, for which he is part of a select group of lawyers who write, grade and review other lawyers seeking board certification.

 Mr. Harris grew up in Miami Beach as a 1st and 2nd generation American, and graduated high school from Ransom Everglades School in Coconut Grove, FL, one of the nation’s top private secondary schools.
 He is an active father to two young children, whom he is raising with his wife, a Realtor at one of South Florida’s top real estate sales groups.
 His mother was born in Lima, Peru, and his father was a World War II Air Force veteran whose parents were born in Eastern Europe in the late-1800s.
 After college at the University of Florida in Gainesville, FL, and during the midst of the Elian Gonzalez crisis, Mr. Harris began work as a paralegal for a board certified specialist in Immigration & Nationality Law.
 During this time he experienced the Post-9/11 overhaul of the legacy-INS into the Department of Homeland Security, as well as the problems created by the Patriot Act, Special Registration and the transition of immigration procedure into the BCIS (today known as the USCIS).